datacommonsorg/data/README.md

 expected ones.
 An example test following this pattern is [here](https://github.com/datacommonsorg/data/blob/b868f558497783bba7a7f3ced9b918f1c0249290/scripts/us_epa/facility/process_facility_test.py).

-Please add an `__init__.py` file with your import scripts to include a package.
-This is necessary for `unittest` framework to automatically discover and run the tests as part of presubmit.
+ :exclamation: Please ensure that there is an `__init__.py` file in the directory of your import scripts, and every parent directory until `scripts/`.
+This is necessary for the `unittest` framework to automatically discover and run your tests as part of presubmit.

-In the presence of `__init__.py`, you will need to adjust the way you import modules and run tests.
+ :memo: In the presence of `__init__.py`, you will need to adjust the way you import modules and run tests.

 - You will need to import modules in your test with a dotted prefix like [this](https://github.com/datacommonsorg/data/blob/b868f558497783bba7a7f3ced9b918f1c0249290/scripts/us_epa/facility/process_facility_test.py#L8).